lunard/M5Stack-Pomodoro/README.md

 This project uses my WiFiHelper library https://github.com/lunard/WiFiHelper

-Side by side with that library, you can discover ho:
+Side by side with that library, you can discover:
 - connect to a WiFi
 - setup the internal clock using a NTP
 - write and read JSON serialized and deserialized configuration on file